 A level and equivalent

-Are you interested in how new medicinal drugs are synthesised, how space probes identify elements on other planets or how athletes are drug tested or even how the body controls your blood pH?
+Are you interested in how new medicinal drugs are synthesised?
+How space probes identify elements on other planets?
+How athletes are drug tested?
+How the body controls your blood pH?
+This course will answer these questions and more, developing your practical skills, numeracy skills and logical thinking.

 Duration: Two years